 30 (c) (1) No Any candidate, whether nominated by a primary election or appointed by 31 executive committee or executive committee chair, who has failed to file any a sworn statement 32 as required by this article, relating to the immediately preceding primary election for any office by 33 the eighty-fourth day before the general election, is disqualified and may not have his or her name 34 appear placed on the general election ballot.
-The provisions of subsection (d), section five-b of 35 this article notwithstanding, any sworn statement filed after the deadline required by section five 36 of this article must be received in the office indicated by subsection (a), section five-b of this article

-37 by the close of business on the eighty-fourth day before the general election.
+The provisions of §3-8-5b(d) of this code 35 notwithstanding, any sworn statement filed after the deadline required by §3-8-5 of this code must 36 be received in the office indicated by §3-8-5b(a) of this code by the close of business on the 37 eighty-fourth day before the general election.